dmlc/treelite/docs/tutorials/builder.rst

                                                    init='zero')
   clf.fit(X, y)

 We will recycle most of the helper code we wrote earlier.
-Only the **process_model()** function needs to be modified.
+Only two functions will need to be modified:

 .. code-block:: python